GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.10.1 =

+**Release Date:** August 25, 2021.

+* Fixes an issue with potential fatal errors on the frontend.
+* Fixes an issue with page attachments being removed on the frontend.

 = 1.10.0 =

 **Release Date:** August 10, 2021.